Generalization of Spoofing Countermeasures: a Case Study with ASVspoof 2015 and BTAS 2016 Corpora

 Datasets

-ASVspoof 2015 and BTAS 2016 corpora
+ASVspoof 2015, BTAS 2016

 Model(s)

-Gaussian Mixture Model - Maximum Likelihood (GMM-ML)
+Gaussian Mixture Model - Maximum Likelihood (GMM-ML) classifier; Mel-frequency cepstral coefficients (MFCCs), Constant Q cepstral coefficients (CQCCs) for feature extraction.

 Author countries